Certified Pre-owned Cars Cost More but Can Also Have Costly Problems and a Damage History

 Get another opinion anyway

 Regardless of whether you are looking at a certified pre-owned vehicle or one from a private seller, always get a third-party inspection.
-It might cost about $100, but these trained professionals can easily spot hidden damage or signs of previous repair.
+It might cost about $100, but these trained professionals can easily spot hidden damage or signs of previous repairs.
 They are also able to give you an assessment of whether there are any potential mechanic issues that could cause you problems.
-If a seller is hesitant about allowing you to have the vehicle inspected, you should proceed with caution.
+If a seller is hesitant about allowing you to have the vehicle inspected, you should proceed with caution and probably go elsewhere.

 No guarantees unless in writing